 Around the time I’d hit 2,000 followers, I had an Etsy based boutique reach out to me wanting to send me a custom spirit jersey with my monogram on it to style in one of my outfits.
 I thought this was really cool, so I accepted their offer and posted about it the same day I received the gorgeous shirt and it was my most liked post to date, and it received dozens of comments asking about fit, color options, softness, etc. The day after I’d posted the photo, I messaged the boutique owner asking her how I should get the shirt back to her, and she told me not only did she want me to keep it, but she wanted to send me more things to style AND pay me, because she had sold more than 50 monogrammed spirit jerseys right around the time I’d posted about mine.
 That was the day I realized that the people following me actually did care about what I was wearing, and that they took my recommendations seriously enough to go out and spend their hard earned money on something I had posted about.
-Looking back on it, it was silly to think they’d want a customized item back, but until that day, I hadn’t grasped how valuable digital marketing was and that that one shirt was nothing compared to the return on investment a photographer and blogger could bring to a company.
+Looking back on it, it was silly to think they’d want a customized item back, but until that day, I hadn’t grasped how valuable digital marketing was and that that one shirt was nothing compared to the return on investment a photographer and writer could bring to a company.

-Since the days of posting outfit flatlays with my wimpy 14mp digital camera (which I’ve since upgraded significantly!), I’ve started a blog and YouTube channel, and worked with hundreds of clothing stores, shoe, accessory, and jewelry companies, beauty brands, and so much more.
+Since the days of posting outfit flatlays with my wimpy 14mp digital camera (which I’ve since upgraded significantly), I’ve started a blog and YouTube channel, and worked with hundreds of clothing stores, shoe, accessory, and jewelry companies, beauty brands, and so much more.
 Sometimes I take photographs for them as part of campaigns and sell the rights for marketing use, other times they send me products and pay me to write about them or feature them in a video or blog post.
 I’ve been invited on trips and to restaurants or stores, because for them the return on investment of a meal, a few items of clothing at wholesale price, or even a few nights in a hotel room that would otherwise go unused, is well worth what they receive in return.
 The high quality images and content I create are used by me and the brands I work with on social media or in marketing campaigns, shown to an interested audience who follows me because they trust me and the things I recommend, and they are exposed to people who may not have heard of them, or may have forgotten that they’re out there.
-I was even invited to fashion week, a number of fashion shows, and a few after parties because of the content I create, which is awesome!
+I was even invited to fashion week, a number of fashion shows, and a few after parties because of the content I create.

 While I have accepted hundreds of collaborations throughout my blogging career, I’ve turned down hundreds and hundreds more.
 I make decent money blogging, mainly from selling my photos or licensing them to advertising agencies, but it’s not an outrageous amount.
 It’s hard to turn down hundreds or even thousands of dollars for projects, because who doesn’t want more money?
 But, I do turn down projects, all the time.
 In fact, I turned down more than $30,000 in work just last month.
 I turned down these collaborations because they weren’t products or places I believe in and they weren’t things that felt authentic to me, and some brands even asked me to be dishonest, which is something I’ll never do.

 I know my audience trusts me which is why I’ve promised myself I will turn down any projects that aren’t a good fit for me, aren’t things I’d actually use or wear, or that aren’t good quality.
-Sometimes I’ve had to have the awkward conversations with brands after I’ve received products about why I don’t think the products are a good fit and that I would like to return them, which ends in me having to pay for shipping back, losing money, and wasting my time and their’s.
+Sometimes I’ve had to have the awkward conversations with brands after I’ve received products about why I don’t think the products are a good fit and that I would like to return them, which ends in me having to pay for shipping back, losing money, and wasting my time and their time.